Portugal Festivals 2025: FAQs and Travel Tips

 There is a wooden boardwalk that runs the length of the beach with plenty of restaurants and bars along the way.

-During the festivals, there will be specific accreditation and access areas for festival ticket holders, with signage and support workers to help where required.
+During the festival, there will be specific accreditation and access areas for festival ticket holders, with signage and support workers to help where required.

 Distance from other resorts/ towns to the festival location: